gingerchicken/como-client/README.md

 ### Other Requirements
 Once you have built the jar or downloaded a pre-built jar for the mod, you will need one more library to accompany it: the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
 Place this in the your mods folder **along side** the Como Client jar, and it should work.
 If it doesn't work make sure to [create an issue](https://github.com/gingerchicken/como-client/issues).

+### Contributions
+I am yet to setup a code of conduct for this project, however this will be done at some point.

+The setup is simple since it doesn't change from any old Fabric Mod, instructions on which can be found on the [Fabric Wiki](https://fabricmc.net/wiki/tutorial:setup)

 ## Features
 Most of the features you will get in this client aren't too different to any other client, however, if you're *that* interested you may wish to [read the features list](/FEATURES.md).